-- (1) Detection level influenced by Providence Water purchases. - (2) Reflects sampling at groundwater source before blending with purchased water from Providence Water Supply Board.

-- (3) In order to comply with the EPA standard, the removal ratio must be greater than 1.
+- (1) Detection level influenced by Providence Water purchases. - (2) Reflects sampling at groundwater source before blending with purchased water from Providence Water Supply Board. - (3) In order to comply with the EPA standard, the removal ratio must be greater than 1.
 Detected level is the lowest removal ratio per quarter.
-Range is the lowest and highest removal ratios per month. - (4) 0.30 was the highest single turbidity measurement recorded.
+Range is the lowest and highest removal ratios per month.

+- (4) 0.16 was the highest single turbidity measurement recorded.
 The lowest monthly percentage of samples meeting the turbidity limit was 100%.
-The average turbidity value for 2010 was <0.10 NTU.
+The average turbidity value for 2012 was <0.10 NTU. - (5) This value refers to the highest monthly percentage of positive samples detected during the year.
+For 2012 KCWA collected 1,316 samples for Total Coliform Rule compliance monitoring.
+One sample was positive for coliform bacteria.
+None were positive for E. coli bacteria.